-Retailers: Don’t get blindsided by the Windows 7 apocalypse
+Retailers: Don’t get blindsided by Windows 7 End of Life

 By John Garvey